Dean Petrich was born September 15, 1950 in Seattle.

 today's eco-trade shows, but on an educational rather than commercial basis.

-It was these conferences in Spokane that inspired Dean to buy a pedal-powered
+These conferences in Spokane inspired Dean to buy a pedal-powered

-vehicle, wear only natural fibers, bicycle, recycle, conserve heat and
+vehicle, to wear only natural fibers, to bicycle, recycle, conserve heat and

 energy, and to find out how purely eco-sensitively a person could live